MicrosoftDocs/customer-insights/ci-docs/incremental-refresh-data-sources.md

    :::image type="content" source="media/ADLS_one_time_refresh.png" alt-text="Configure entities in a data source for incremental refresh.":::

 1. For **Process incremental files from**, specify the date and time to retain the incremental files.
-To replace all the incremental files, specify a future date.
+This will process full data plus the incremental data starting from the specified date and time.
+For example, if you want to perform a partial data refresh/backfill until the end of November while retaining the incremental data from the beginning of December to today (Dec 30th), enter December 1st.
+To replace all the data and ignore the data in the incremental folder, specify a future date.

 1. Select **Close** to save and close the pane.